Remove Carpet, Linoleum & Subfloor

 TOOLS - carpet

-mask (old carpets are dirty and full of dust)
+Good quality painter's mask (old carpets are dirty and full of dust)

-gloves
+Work gloves

-retractable knife - for cutting carpet
+Retractable knife for cutting carpet

-tool for removing carpet tack strips
+Tool for removing carpet tack strip

 INSTRUCTIONS - carpet